Colin Lloyd: 2012–2015

 He twice came from a set down to level his first round match at 2–2 in the 2014 World Championship against Beau Anderson.
 Lloyd then missed 11 darts in the final set to break throw as all ten legs went with throw to send the match into a sudden-death leg which Anderson won to eliminate Lloyd.
 Lloyd missed out on playing in the UK Open for the first time in the tournament's history this year as he only entered three of the six qualifying events and failed to advance beyond the last 64 in any of them.
 Lloyd also failed to qualify for both the World Matchplay and World Grand Prix for the first time in 2014.
 He could not get past the last 64 of any event he entered during the season.
 Lloyd failed to qualify for the 2015 World Championship as he was 35th on the Order of Merit before the event, outside of the top 32 who automatically earn their places, and was not successful via any other method of qualification; it marked the first World Championship since 1999 to not feature Lloyd, and he vowed to retire if his poor form continued into 2015, saying "I'm not going to say I'm finished yet, because I think I'm far from finished.
 But this is the worst year I've ever had.
 It's been an abysmal year.
 If I get six months into next year and feel I'm not competing at the level I want to, then that will be the time to take a step back".
 He began 2015 as the world number 41.
 However, his form did not improve as he could not qualify for a single major tournament and only advanced to the last 32 once in the 31 events he played in.
 He dropped to 121st in the world after the 2016 World Championship and announced he would not be entering Q School, although he did not rule out the possibility of attempting to return in the future.

 Premier League performances

 Lloyd qualified for the first three Premier League tournaments between 2005 and 2007 – the tournament was restricted to the top six ranked players in the PDC and one wildcard in 2005 and 2006, while in 2007, it was restricted to the top six ranked players in the PDC and two wildcards.
 In 2005, he finished second after the league stage but lost to Taylor in the final.
-In 2006, Lloyd went out to eventual winner Taylor in the semi finals, then finished 5th in the league stage in 2007.
+In 2006, Lloyd went out to eventual winner Taylor in the semi-finals, then finished 5th in the league stage in 2007.
 Due to his slip in rankings, he failed to get invited to the Premier League since then.

+Personal life

+Lloyd is diabetic.
+He lost six stone in 2020 after starting a fitness regime.